Dota 2

 Dota 2 is a 2013 multiplayer online battle arena (MOBA) video game by Valve.
 The game is a sequel to Defense of the Ancients (DotA), a community-created mod for Blizzard Entertainment's Warcraft III: Reign of Chaos.
 Dota 2 is played in matches between two teams of five players, with each team occupying and defending their own separate base on the map.
-Each of the ten players independently controls a powerful character known as a "hero" that all have unique abilities and differing styles of play.
-During a match players collect experience points and items for their heroes to defeat the opposing team's heroes in player versus player combat.
-A team wins by being the first to destroy the other team's "Ancient", a large structure located within their base.
+Each of the ten players independently controls a character known as a hero that has unique abilities and differing styles of play.
+During a match, players collect experience points (XP) and items for their heroes to defeat the opposing team's heroes in player versus player (PvP) combat.
+A team wins by being the first to destroy the other team's Ancient, a large durable structure located in the center of each base.

-Development of Dota 2 began in 2009 when IceFrog, lead designer of Defense of the Ancients, was hired by Valve to design a modernized remake in the Source game engine.
+Development of Dota 2 began in 2009 when IceFrog, lead designer of Defense of the Ancients, was hired by Valve to design a standalone remake in the Source game engine.
 It was released for Windows, OS X, and Linux via the digital distribution platform Steam in July 2013, following a Windows-only open beta phase that began two years prior.
-The game is fully free-to-play with no heroes or any other gameplay element needing to be bought or otherwise unlocked.
-To maintain it, Valve supports the game as a service, selling loot boxes and a battle pass subscription system called Dota Plus that offer non-gameplay altering virtual goods in return, such as hero cosmetics and audio replacement packs.
+Dota 2 is fully free-to-play with no heroes or any other gameplay element needing to be bought or otherwise unlocked.
+Valve supports the game as a service, selling loot boxes and a battle pass subscription system called Dota Plus that offer non-gameplay altering virtual goods in return, such as hero cosmetics and audio replacement packs.
 The game was ported to the Source 2 engine in 2015, making it the first game to use it.